 There is an inverse relationship between maternal body weight and the concentration of fetal DNA (fetal fraction) in maternal plasma.
 With increasing body weight, there is an increasing probability that there will be insufficient fetal DNA to provide a reliable result.
 There is no maternal weight threshold at which we do not recommend NIPT.
 A woman who weighs 140 kg will, on average, have a fetal fraction that is approximately half that of a woman weighing 70 kg.

 This relationship between maternal weight and fetal DNA does not compromise the accuracy of NIPT as we confirm that there is sufficient fetal DNA to produce a reliable result in every maternal blood sample tested.
-However, this relationship does increases the possibility that we cannot provide a result because there is insufficient fetal DNA.
+However, this relationship does increase the possibility that we cannot provide a result because there is insufficient fetal DNA.

-There have been reports of a few women having strikingly abnormal NIPT results that seem to be incorrect, i.e. the fetal chromosomes are normal when checked.
+There have been reports of some women having strikingly abnormal NIPT results that seem to be incorrect, i.e. the fetal chromosomes are normal when checked.
 Some of these women have subsequently been found to have cancer.
 The abnormal NIPT result reflected abnormal DNA from the cancer in the mother’s circulation rather than abnormal DNA from the fetus.